 Presented to students who have achieved an average of 79.5% or higher.
 Averages are calculated based on five core courses (ELA, Math, Science, Social and PE) and complementary courses with weightings appropriate to the minutes of instruction for the core and complementary courses.

 Young Author Award

-This award recognizes a student in grade 9 who has demonstrated an outstanding ability to use the written word effectively and creatively, often taking risks with content, vocabulary, imagery, style, and mood.
+This award recognizes a student in Grade Nine who has demonstrated an outstanding ability to use the written word effectively and creatively, often taking risks with content, vocabulary, imagery, style, and mood.

 Director’s Award/ Jazz Award

-Presented to exceptional contributors to the Westminster Concert Band and Westminster Jazz Ensemble
+Presented to an exceptional contributor to the Westminster Concert Band and Westminster Jazz Ensemble.

 Brian Appleby Award